Scripter17/JREP/README.md

   --file-ignore-regex Regex [Regex ...]
                                         Like --file-anti-regex but doesn't
                                         contribute to --count *-failed-files --match-regex Regex [Regex ...]
-A match from the Nth get regex must match all regexes in the Nth group of --match-regexes split along lone *'s.
-  --match-anti-regex Regex [Regex ...]
-Like --match-regex but excludes
-                                        matches that match any of the supplied regexes
+Groups are split along lone *.
+Matches from the Nth get regex are tested with the Nth group --match-anti-regex Regex [Regex ...]
+Like --match-regex but excludes matches that match any of the supplied regexes